sign-language-processing/sign-language-processing.github.io/src/index.md

 They are the primary means of communication for many deaf and hard-of-hearing individuals.
 Similar to spoken languages, signed languages are natural languages governed by a set of linguistic rules [@sandler2006sign], both emerging through an abstract, protracted aging process and evolving without meticulous planning.
-Signed languages are not universal, or mutually intelligible, despite often having striking similarities among them.
+Signed languages are not universal or mutually intelligible, despite often having striking similarities among them.
 They are also distinct from spoken languages---i.e., American Sign Language (ASL) is not a visual form of English but its own unique language.

 Sign Language Processing [@bragg2019sign;@yin-etal-2021-including] is an emerging field of artificial intelligence concerned with the automatic processing and analysis of sign language content.